Top

 14/14

-Our 3rd annual Hammock Coast Birding Festival will be held Feb.
-6-9, 2025!
+Our 4th annual Hammock Coast Birding Festival will be held Feb.
+4-8, 2026!
 Why February?
 Well, it’s one of the best times of the year for migrating winter birds, especially waterfowl.
 Our area also has locations where the increasingly rare Red-Cockaded Woodpecker can be found, as well as other birds such as the Swallow-Tailed Kite, the Roseate Spoonbill and more.
 Nestled between Charleston and Myrtle Beach, the Hammock Coast has long been a draw for visitors seeking a more laid back and nature-centric vacation, and birds seek out our area, too — either as an all-year-long home or a stop over on their trips north and south.

 When it comes to a birding festival experience, there’s nothing quite like the Hammock Coast with its miles of pristine beaches, marshes and rivers teeming with birds and waterfowl, as well as tens of thousands of acres of protected forests.
 That’s why we team up with five of our premier birding locations to offer the Hammock Coast Birding Festival each February.
 Many attendees were able to add extensively to their life list.

-Our festival will offer four days of tours, presentations and speakers — and, most importantly, special tours and access to the Black River Cypress Preserve, Brookgreen Gardens (registration comes with a seven-day pass), Hobcaw Barony, Huntington Beach State Park, and the Tom Yawkey Wildlife Center.
+Our festival will offer four-plus days of tours, presentations and speakers — and, most importantly, special tours and access to the Black River Cypress Preserve, Brookgreen Gardens (registration comes with a seven-day pass), Hobcaw Barony, Huntington Beach State Park, and the Tom Yawkey Wildlife Center.
 Those four areas combined offer more than nearly 50,000 acres of protected land where birds of all kinds live and thrive.
 Some of the areas where festivalgoers will be able to tour are rarely open to the general public.

 This is a rare opportunity to hear from experts who live and work here, offering an opportunity for first-hand experience about the birds that call the Hammock Coast home.